Maythunguyen/may-day/README.md

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-This is a journal application built using Next.js, designed to enhance emotional self-awareness and reflection through journaling, AI-driven insights, and mood tracking
+This is a journal application built using Next.js, designed to enhance emotional self-awareness and reflection through journaling, AI-driven insights, and an have the AI chat and voice chat about your mood!

 ## Project Setup
 ```bash